epos-eu/opensource-docker/README.md

 Flags:
   -h, --help   help for [command]

-Use "epos-docker-cli [command] --help" for more information about a command.
+Use "opensource-docker [command] --help" for more information about a command.
 ```

 ## Deploy a new environment